leaningtech/labs/sites/cheerpx/src/content/docs/20-faq.md

 ### Security Restrictions and Cross-Origin Headers

 Modern browsers enforce strict security policies to protect users from potentially harmful actions.
-Accessing files through the `file://` protocol poses a security risk, as it could allow untrusted HTML files to interact with local resources.
-For instance, if you open a random HTML file received via email, it could potentially access sensitive files on your disk, leading to data breaches.
-Additionally, CheerpX needs to download multiple resources from its origin, including the WASM file, and relies on cross-origin isolation, which requires specific HTTP headers that can only be set when serving content over HTTP or HTTPS.
+Accessing files through the `file://` protocol poses a security risk, as it can allow untrusted HTML files to interact with local resources.
+For example, opening random HTML files can access sensitive files on your disk, which may lead to data breaches.

+Additionally, CheerpX needs to download multiple resources from its origin, including the WASM file, and relies on cross-origin isolation.
+This requires specific HTTP headers that can only be set when serving content over HTTP or HTTPS.
 Without these headers, the necessary security mechanisms cannot be enforced.

 ### Recommended Solution: Local Web Server Requirement